 If you use your bike a lot or have cheap components, you might find out that some components on the drivetrain particularly need to be constantly replaced.
 For instance, no amount of lubrication can restore the functionality of a worn out

 If you have one place your bike on a stand for this part of the tune-up.
 Raise the back wheel and spin as you shift through gears to make sure the shift is smooth and easy.

 Inspect the drivechain for any damage; dents, scrapes, dirt, or excessive wear.
 Clean any smudge on the drivechain and lubricate with grease to eliminate any friction during movement.

-Apply the lubricant evenly on the chain while slowly rotating the pedals in an anticlockwise direction.
+Apply the lubricant evenly on the

 Don’t forget to lubricate the pivot point on the brake levers, derailleur, and any exposed cables.
 Wipe off any excess oil that you are using as a lubricant.
 Remember that smaller chainrings wear out sooner than larger ones and chains are the most constantly replaced parts of the drivetrain.